The Ultimate Guide to C-Section Scar Healing Stages

 While your scar tissue is remodeling, scar massage and exercises that support the restoration and strengthening of your abdominal muscles and pelvic floor can help to support maturation and strengthening of the healing connective tissues, while also reducing chronic scar pain or itch, movement dysfunction, and adverse scar conditions such as adhesions.

-What to expect from my C-section scar
+What to expect from Your C-section scar

 Scarring is a totally normal and expected part of the C-section healing process.
 Most of the time, scars will get flatter and less noticeable with time.